 Anti-poaching camouflage and conserving endangered wildlife

 I am also passionate about conserving endangered wildlife, as well as biodiverse ecosystems as a whole.
 You may find it interesting to visit my site https://camouflagepatterns.wordpress.com/ to find out more.
 Anti-poaching rangers risk their lives to protect elephants, rhinos, tigers, etc., from poachers.
-They are often poorly equipped, and commonly wear camouflage which is not very effective.
-I have designed multiple camouflage patterns specifically for them, to increase their chances of survival, and to help them be more effective in their work to save endangered wildlife.
-Just one of my camouflage designs is shown below, which may end up being used by anti-poaching rangers to protect endangered wildlife:
+They are often poorly equipped, and commonly wear camouflage which is not very effective, for example, green in dry terrains/the dry season.
+I have designed multiple camouflage patterns specifically for them, to increase their chances of survival, and to help them be more effective in their work protecting endangered wildlife.
+See the photos below, which show a typical situation, and a mockup of one of my designs:

 If you are looking for funding for a tree planting or other reforestation project, you may find this site helpful: http://info.tree-nations.com/planters